 The district applies only pest control products that comply with state and federal guidelines.
 Except in an emergency, signs will be posted 48 hours before application.
-Parents who want to be notified prior to pesticide application inside their child's school assignment area may contact Mr. Mike Worrell at 903-575-2089.
+Parents who want to be notified prior to pesticide application inside their child's school assignment area may contact the districts IPM Coordinator at 903-434-8666.